Native Vegetation Credit Register

 Landholders that have native vegetation to protect on their land may be able to generate significant environmental benefit (SEB) credits to sell to clearance applicants that need to offset their activities.

 Credits are generated by entering into a management agreement for a designated site and implementing agreed actions, such as stock exclusion or pest control, in order to achieve biodiversity gains.

 A SEB site needs to meet several requirements as outlined below.
 The specifics of some of these conditions will only be known once negotiations commence with a clearance applicant, however they serve as a helpful guide when looking at potential site locations.
 For more information view the Native Vegetation Significant Environmental Benefit Policy 1 July 2020

 1. Like for like, or better

 A SEB site must be located as close to the area of impact as possible to ensure local impacts are adequately offset.
 The area should be selected in the following order of preference:

-1. same Interim Biogeographic Regionalisation for Australia (IBRA) Bioregion
+- Same Interim Biogeographic Regionalisation for Australia (IBRA) Association, or

 A SEB site must be established over a clearly defined area of land of a minimum size (3 hectares for common vegetation types and 1 hectare for an area with threatened species or communities) and dimension (greater than 30 metres wide for 90 per cent of its length).